altMITgcm/MITgcm/doc/examples/examples.rst

   (in directory  :filelink:`verification/tutorial_barotropic_gyre/`)

 This example experiment demonstrates using the MITgcm to simulate a Barotropic, wind-forced, ocean gyre circulation.
-The files for this experiment can be found in the verification directory `verification/tutorial_barotropic_gyre`.
 The experiment is a numerical rendition of the gyre circulation problem similar to the problems described analytically by Stommel in 1966  :cite:`Stommel66` and numerically in Holland et. al :cite:`Holland75`.

 In this experiment the model is configured to represent a rectangular enclosed box of fluid, :math:`1200 \times 1200` km in lateral extent.
 The fluid is 5 km deep and is forced by a constant in time zonal wind stress, :math:`\tau_x`, that varies sinusoidally in the 'north-south' direction.
 Topologically the grid is Cartesian and the coriolis parameter :math:`f` is defined according to a mid-latitude beta-plane equation